-Awareness - public: To increase awareness of Rb and its signs and symptoms amongst parents and carers so as to promote the seeking of medical advice as soon as possible.
-We do this by:
+Awareness - public: To increase awareness of Rb and its signs and symptoms amongst parents, guardians and carers to promote the seeking of medical advice as soon as possible.

 - Ensuring information for parents about the symptoms of Rb is available in all relevant NHS publications and on all NHS information websites. - Media activity regarding the condition including the signs and symptoms and how / where to seek help. - Developing relationships with organisations able to reach large sections of the public with a view to raising awareness. - Regular and sustained social media activity with information and advice accessible on the charity's website. - Promoting knowledge of the possible longer-term impact of having had Rb as a child with regard to genetics and other cancers. - Information campaigns targeted towards people affected by Rb as a child.